fillefrans/pi/README.md

 Any server script can access the PHP session information for any client, since it is stored in Redis

 Components can be loaded into apps on the fly, or queued for preloading.
 Scripts and CSS can also be injected into the

+π is a bare-bones, but extensible, set of libraries that serves as platform for developing real-time client-server web apps/sites, with a modular architecture and a built-in dependency system using synchronous or asynchronous on-demand loading and preloading.

 π is inspired by flow-based programming and the old-school linux toolset, where specialized agents can be configured into flexible chains of processing.